apache/nuttx/examples/README.txt

     make -f Makefile.host

   NuttX configuration settings:

+    CONFIG_NET=y                   - Of course
+    CONFIG_NSOCKET_DESCRIPTORS     - And, of course, you must allocate some socket descriptors.
+    CONFIG_NET_UDP=y               - UDP support is required for DHCP (as well as various other UDP-related
+                                     configuration settings)
+    CONFIG_NET_BROADCAST=y         - UDP broadcast support is needed.

     CONFIG_EXAMPLE_DHCPD_NOMAC     - (May be defined to use software assigned MAC) CONFIG_EXAMPLE_DHCPD_IPADDR    - Target IP address